How to close down a limited company

 It is not usually practical to prepare the final set of accounts immediately after the company has stopped trading, as there may be some final expenses in the following weeks or months that may need to be included.

-Any corporation tax should be paid from the company bank account.
+- Any corporation tax should be paid from the company bank account.
+This is usually the last payment to be made.
 The company generally has 9 months from the close of business to pay this tax, but the company cannot be closed down until it is paid.

 It should be clear by now that it is rarely possible to have the process fully wrapped up within a few weeks of making the decision to close down the company.
 It is normal to leave the company almost dormant over a period of months, while all the formalities are dealt with.

-Any money or equipment left in the company after all these expenses have been met should be paid out to the shareholders in proportion to their shareholdings, unless there are alternative provisions in the articles of association.
-The company should consider making an application to use the Revenue’s Extra Statutory Concession C16, which treats all such final payments as capital gains instead of dividends, as this may result in less tax being due.
+- Any money or equipment left in the company after all these expenses have been met should be paid out to the shareholders in proportion to their shareholdings, unless there are alternative provisions in the articles of association (this would be unusual).
+The company should consider how to extract these funds in the most tax-efficient way; there are some ideas here.

-Once 3 months have passed since the business closed, the directors will be able to make an application to Companies House under Section 652a of the Companies Act to have the company struck off.
-Companies House make a charge of £10 for this, and the 652a application form can be downloaded from their website.
+- After 3 months of inactivity, and once all the debts have been paid, the directors will be able to make an application to Companies House under Section 1003 of the Companies Act 2006 to have the company struck off.
+Companies House make a charge of £10 for this, and the application form (DS01 Striking off application by a company) can be downloaded from their website.

 As an alternative to the company being fully closed down, it can remain ‘dormant’ on the register.
 Leaving the company dormant typically costs less than £100 per year, and it means that it can be used again, for any other purpose, without any delay or set-up cost.
 It also serves to reserve the company name for future use, and an older company has slightly more financial credibility than one that has just been incorporated.
 If the company is not going to be used for at least 3 years, then it is usually more cost effective to close it down, and then incorporate another company if one is needed.